 I was just made me aware of some awesome open source efforts for doing car hacking with a CAN bus virtually.
 Check out the article here:

-I have already taken the liberty of forking all of his GitHub repositories and you can find them here:
+I have already taken the liberty of forking the underlying CAN bus GitHub repo:

 Thank you IAmSecurity for making me aware of this!

 If you are using any major Linux distribution you should patch now.
 There’s a remotely exploitable condition in any Linux Kernel (such as Fedora, Debian, Ubuntu, and others) that is prior to 5.0.8.
 It’s got the potential for being exploitable, but thankfully it’s fairly difficult the gain code execution but not impossible.

 Microsoft has issued a warning regarding a pre-auth bug that could potentially be used for another worm, like WannaCry.
 It affects Windows XP-8.1 clients and Windows Server 2003-2008R2.